Today, I have something really incredible to share…

 You could stash a Taser as an alternative to using a firearm for self-defense.

-Remember, there’s no such thing as a fair fight when SHTF.
+There’s no such thing as a fair fight when SHTF.

-84. Takedown Survival Bow Or Cross Bow
+84. Survival Bow Or Cross Bow

-- Arrows are reusable, so you won’t need to pack as many as you would ammunition.
+- Arrows are reusable, so you won’t need to pack as many as you would ammunition

-- Bows are silent to shoot, especially in comparison to a firearm.
+- Bows are silent to shoot, especially in comparison to a firearm

 - Takedown bows fold down and can easily fit in backpacks